Powered by Flyland Powered by Flyland

 1-888-307-1527

-Cocaine is an intensively addictive stimulant drug.
-Thousands of years ago, people in South America chewed and ingested coca leaves (Erythroxylon coca) for the pick-me-up side-effect.
+Cocaine is an intensely addictive stimulant drug.
+Thousands of years ago, people in South America chewed and ingested coca leaves (Erythroxylon coca) for their stimulating effects.
 Coca leaves are the source of cocaine.

-The purified chemical called cocaine hydrochloride was isolated from the coca plant over 100 years ago.
-In the early 1900s, it was the main active ingredient in many remedies and elixirs developed to treat multiple illnesses and was even an ingredient in the early formulations of Coca-Cola®.
-Before developing synthetic local anesthetic, surgeons used cocaine to block pain.
-However, research has shown that cocaine is a heavily addictive substance that can change brain structure and function when used repeatedly.
+The purified chemical, called cocaine hydrochloride, was isolated from the coca plant over 100 years ago.
+In the early 1900s, it was the main active ingredient in many remedies and elixirs developed to treat various illnesses, and it was even an ingredient in the early formulations of Coca-Cola®.
+Before the development of synthetic local anesthetics, surgeons used cocaine to block pain.
+However, research has shown that cocaine is a highly addictive substance that can change brain structure and function when used repeatedly.

-A physician can administer cocaine for justifiable medical uses, such as local anesthesia in some eye, ear, and throat procedures.
-Unfortunately, today, many people become addicted to cocaine and need treatment from a rehab center.
+A physician may administer cocaine for legitimate medical uses, such as local anesthesia in certain eye, ear, and throat procedures.
+Unfortunately, today, many people become addicted to cocaine and require treatment from a rehab center.

 1-888-307-1527

 Deep in the brain is a set of structures called the limbic system.
-The limbic system contains the brains’ reward circuit or pathway.
+The limbic system contains the brain’s reward circuit, or pathway.
 The reward circuit links together several brain structures that control and regulate our ability to feel pleasure.
-Feeling pleasure motivates us to repeat behaviors.
-When the reward circuit is activated, each cell on the circuit relays electrical and chemical signals.
-When a reward is encountered, more significant amounts of dopamine are released.
-Dopamine increases in response to natural rewards helping the brain adapt to a complex world.
+Feeling pleasure motivates us to repeat certain behaviors.
+When the reward circuit is activated, each cell in the circuit relays electrical and chemical signals.
+When a reward is encountered, larger amounts of dopamine are released.
+Dopamine increases in response to natural rewards, helping the brain adapt to a complex world.

-Drugs hijack this natural behavior contributing to unhealthy behaviors and consequences.
-In layman’s terms, cocaine enters the brain quickly and messes up the brain and this natural process.
+Drugs hijack this natural process, leading to unhealthy behaviors and consequences.
+In layman’s terms, cocaine enters the brain quickly and disrupts this natural process.
 It remains there longer than usual and produces a feeling of euphoria.
-This creates a powerful association of pain and pleasure in our brain, causing the person abusing cocaine to desire to continue using cocaine repeatedly.
+This creates a powerful association of pain and pleasure in the brain, causing a person abusing cocaine to desire continued use.

 1-888-307-1527